Arison7/muzeyt/README.md

 it's a tool so personally I don't see anything against using it where it's useful.

 ## Current Issues/area of improvement
-- [ ] App structure has too much responsibility, especially drawing ui should be done elsewhere
+- [x] App structure has too much responsibility, especially drawing ui should be done elsewhere
 - [ ] App updates should include the stopping of app instead of it being done seperately

 ## To Do
 - [ ] Testing
-- [ ] Unloading app.rs
+- [x] Unloading app.rs (partially, however I am still not super happy with it)
 - [ ] Making previous song be visible in queue
 - [ ] Implement full file exploration
 - [ ] Implement starting with file as a flag (passing the file to the player)
-- [ ] Different file types with Symphonia
+- [x] Different file types with Symphonia

 ## Author